with a Concentration in Sustainability

 Graduate course descriptions for this program may be viewed online in the Graduate Catalog.

-∞The Graduate College will continue to process applications received after the deadline for this program, on a first come, first-served basis, with no guarantees for admission consideration.
-However, identifying a faculty mentor becomes much more difficult during the summer months and for this reason, it is strongly encouraged that students prioritize this part of their application.
+∞The Graduate College will continue to process applications received after the deadline for this program, on a first-come, first-served basis, with no guarantees for admission consideration.
 If the program is not listed as an option on ApplyTexas for a given semester, applicants may no longer apply for the program for that term.
 In order to apply for admission consideration for future terms, applicants must submit a new application, fee, and updated support documents.

 The Interdisciplinary Studies with a Concentration in Sustainability program has a rolling admissions process in which a Graduate Admissions Committee considers completed applications as they arrive.
 An admission decision should be made within three to four weeks, but it could take up to six weeks during peak times.